Southampton, Ontario: History

 The Walker House, a historic hotel in the village since the 1860s.
+Now operates as a restaurant.

 Long before settlers arrived to the area, Southampton was an important trading area, according to a historic plaque erected in town by the Government of Ontario, titled Fur Trading at Saugeen:

 The Anishnabe lived by the mouth of the Saugeen River before Pierre Piché arrived in 1818 to begin fur trading in the region.
 By 1826, the Hudson's Bay Company established an outpost at Saguingue to compete with independent fur traders like Piché.
 From La Cloche, its main post on Lake Huron, the Hudson's Bay Company employed First Nations, Métis, French, and British fur traders who largely depended on Anishnabe hunters to supply deer, bear and marten skins.
 By 1832, the supply of premium furs was exhausted and the company closed its post.
 Although many Anishnabe gave up hunting and settled in an agricultural village, fur trading continued here until the mid-19th century when Southampton was founded.

 The community was originally known as Saugeen by the early residents, by the Canadian Post Office and by Custom House Departments.
-However, the Crown Land Departments labelled the village as Southampton and the name stuck as the town was incorporated, named after Southampton, the English sea port.
-The first European settlers of the area, around 1848, were Captain John Spence and William Kennedy, who wanted to establish a fishing company.
+However, John Price, the Commissioner of the Crown Land Departments labelled the village as Southampton and the name stuck as the town was incorporated, named after Southampton, the English sea port.
+The first European settlers of the area, around 1848, were Captain John Spence and William Kennedy, who wanted to establish a fishing company.Soon after, more families settled in Saugeen.
+Notably, the families of Alex MacDonald, John Maclean, Joseph Gilbert, Peter Brown, John Cook, James Lambert and Thomas Lee.

 While it proved unsuccessful, Spence became a sailor and Kennedy joined a search for the Arctic explorer, Sir John Franklin.
 Nevertheless, in 1851 there were at least a dozen families living in the community.
 In the same year, the Post Office was established, the first and only in Bruce County for several years.
 Three years later, a Bank of Upper Canada was built.